jordan-yee/kakoune-jsx-selections/README.md

 ## Developer Notes
 This plugin is based on the Acorn JavaScript parser, which is used to parse a JavaScript or JSX file into an AST that in turn can be used to reliably find the structures we want to select.

+### TODOs
+Here is a brain dump of updates I have in mind.

+Features:
+- [] select-previous-* commands
+- [] select-parent-element
+- [] select-first-child-element
+- [] select-*-expression commands
+- [] auto-generate selection commands from all AST node types

+Design Improvements:
+- [] provide command that automatically applies suggested mappings
+- [] improve ergonomics of suggested mappings

+Technical Improvements:
+- [] wrap all provided commands in a module
+- [] only define commands for JavaScript filetype
+- [] investigate trade-offs between `npm link` vs published npm package strategies
+- [] review plugin standards and update or refactor as needed
+- [] implement versioning w/ changelog